What is a multi-threaded sales approach?

 Relying on your champion to hand over contact information is not scalable.
 Asking for "the CEO's number" puts your contact in an awkward position and slows you down.

-Sales intelligence platforms help reps identify the right contacts before discovery calls.
+ZoomInfo's B2B data platform, with 120M direct-dial phone numbers and 200M+ verified business emails, helps reps identify the right contacts before discovery calls, without relying on a champion to hand over org chart access.
 Firmographic filters narrow accounts by size, industry, and revenue.
 Technographic data shows which tools the account already uses.
-Contact databases surface direct dials and verified emails across the org chart.
+ZoomInfo's B2B data platform surfaces direct dials and verified emails across the org chart.

-ZoomInfo's CoPilot surfaces the full buying group in seconds, giving reps a head start on stakeholder mapping before the first conversation.
+ZoomInfo, an all-in-one AI GTM Platform, surfaces the full buying group in seconds through GTM Workspace, giving reps a head start on stakeholder mapping before the first conversation.
+Seismic used GTM Workspace and saw a 54% productivity gain, saving 11.5 hours per week per rep.

-Successful sales multi-threading provides the best results when adopted across sales organizations.
-When multithreading in sales, start by identifying stakeholders early and coordinating outreach as a team.
+Successful multithreading in sales provides the best results when adopted across sales organizations.
+Start by identifying stakeholders early and coordinating outreach as a team.

 The way sales teams are structured impacts how well they execute multi-threaded selling, which is typically used more often by teams that handle outbound sales.